 5:00 – 7:00 PM Dinner on Isabela Island

 After the tour takes a second to relax and recover at the snack shack near the port.
-Pick a hammock, sip a coconut and sway in the warm sea breeze.
+Pick a hammock, sip a coconut, and sway in the warm sea breeze.
 After a bit of R & R, take a walk along the beach back to the hotel.
 As dinner approaches, head toward Booby Trap restaurant.
 With a wide variety of dishes to choose from, be sure to try the ceviche, a must while traveling to Ecuador.
-Scan the menu for jugo de maracuya, also known as passion fruit juice.
+Scan the menu for maracuya juice, also known as passion fruit juice.
 There is nothing better than sipping a cold glass of fresh passion fruit juice on a warm day in the Galapagos.

 7:00 – 9:00 PM Cocktails on Isabela Island

 After dinner head to happy hour at Casa Rosada, a fun little bar on the beach.
 Try the local favorite, Coco Loco, a rum cocktail served in a coconut.
 Lay in one of the hammocks and try your luck on the slackline.
 Relax and enjoy the most beautiful sunset and watch the magnificent colors of Isabela Island change across the horizon.
 As the sun disappears, don’t leave just yet, order another Coco Loco and wait as the stars come alive.
 The night sky on Isabela Island is something you will never forget.
 Lay back in your chair and stare up at the night sky, dusted with more stars than you’ve ever seen.
 Don’t leave until you have seen at least one shooting star and then retire to your room at the hotel.

 5:45 AM Rise & Shine for Sunrise in the Galapagos